TrumanGIT/True-North/README.md

 # True-North
 [📈 Performance]

-On a system with an NVIDIA RTX 4060 8GB gpu and Intel i7-13700KF cpu, True North maintains 60 FPS across all areas.
-However on my laptop with a 4050 gets very low frames outside whiterun for example, BUT with the provided performance profile selected in mod organizer 2, the same laptop maintains 60fps.
+On a desktop system with an NVIDIA RTX 4060 (8 GB) and an Intel i7-13700KF, True North maintains a stable 60 FPS across all areas.

+On a laptop equipped with an RTX 4050, performance drops can occur in demanding locations such as outside Whiterun.
+However, when the included Performance profile is selected in Mod Orgnaizer 2, the same laptop maintains a consistent 60 FPS throughout the game.

 [👶 Instalation instructions for new players]